List of Lucchese crime family mobsters: Joseph R. Perna

 Joseph R. "Big Joe" Perna is the current captain of the New Jersey faction.
 He served as acting capo of the crew under George Zappola.
 His father Michael J. Perna was a powerful member of the New Jersey faction before his death.
 On November 10, 2007, Perna was inducted in the Lucchese family along with his cousin John Perna inside of the Toms River home of his cousin Joseph M. Perna.
 On April 11, 2025, Perna along with 38 other members and associates of the Lucchese crime family New Jersey faction, were charged with racketeering, gambling offenses, money laundering, and other crimes.
 Those charged along Perna included Lucchese ruling panel member George "Georgie Neck" Zappola, soldier John G. Perna, associate Wayne D. Cross among other associates which included a New Jersey Politician Prospect Park councilman Anand Shah.

+On June 23, 2026, Joseph R. Perna along with his cousin John G. Perna, and George Zappola, with associates Wayne D. Cross, Michael P. Frasso, Frank Imparato, Joseph Gossweiler and Peter Norcia all pleaded guilty for their roles in a racketeering, gambling, and money laundering operation in New Jersey.
+The three members of the Lucchese family Joseph R. Perna, John G. Perna, and George Zappola, pleaded guilty to second-degree racketeering with recommended sentences of seven years in state prison.